hashimsharkh/mcp/src/amazon-sns-sqs-mcp-server/README.md

 The MCP server implements a security mechanism that only allows modification of resources that were created by the MCP server itself.
 This is achieved by:

 1. Automatically tagging all created resources with a `mcp_server_version` tag
-2. Validating this tag before allowing any mutative actions (update, delete, reboot)
+2. Validating this tag before allowing any mutative actions (update, delete) - this is a deterministic check that ensures only resources created by the MCP server can be modified
 3. Rejecting operations on resources that don't have the appropriate tag
-4. A2P Mutative Operations are not enabled
+4. Application-to-Person (A2P) messaging mutative operations are not enabled by default for security reasons

 ## Best Practices

-- Use descriptive broker names to easily identify resources
+- Use descriptive topic and queue names to easily identify resources
 - Follow the principle of least privilege when setting up IAM permissions
 - Use separate AWS profiles for different environments (dev, test, prod)
-- Monitor broker metrics and logs for performance and issues
 - Implement proper error handling in your client applications

-## Security Considerations

-When using this MCP server, consider:

-- The MCP server needs permissions to create and manage Amazon SNS / SQS resources
-- Only resources created by the MCP server can be modified by it

 ## Troubleshooting